DanielTakeshi/IL_ROS_HSR/README.md

 ![](imgs/init_sheet_01.JPG)

+(Apologies for all the white dust-like particles you see ... our vacuum cleaner isn't working.)

 3. Don't put the red marker on the opposite half of the bed where the data collection is occurring.
 If the HSR is physically located on the left side of the bed in the below image, then its arm is literally too short for it to grab the corner on that side.
 Make sure corners are in the closest